transitiverobotics/transitive-utils/web/README.md

   </a>
 </p>

-## Transitive Utils
+## Transitive Web Utils

-Utilities used by the [Transitive Robotics](https://transitiverobotics.com) framework and it's capabilities.
+Utilities used by the web components of [Transitive Robotics](https://transitiverobotics.com) capabilities.

 [API Documentation](./docs/index.md)